UAL-RE/data-viz-challenge/README.md

 echo "source 'https://rubygems.org'" >> Gemfile
 echo "gem 'github-pages', group: :jekyll_plugins" >> Gemfile
 ```
-5. Install Jekyll using Bundler by running this in a Terminal:
+5. Install Jekyll using Bundler.
+Note this should be run in the root directory of the repository, where the Gemfile is located (i.e. "arizona"):
 ```
 bundle Install
 ```
-Note this should be run in the root directory of the repository, where the Gemfile is located (i.e. "arizona")
 6. It also wouldn't hurt to add local development Jekyll debris to .gitignore
 ```
 echo "Gemfile" >> .gitignore